ccrs2006/barista/README.md

 -Then they can the results of the coffee shops sorted by tipping ratio from highest to lowest.
 -From there they can click on the shops they are interested ikn and it will save a list for them to always revisit.

+This is the link to the app: https://ccrs2006.github.io/barista/.

 ![barista](https://user-images.githubusercontent.com/28827821/32977422-5dda86a6-cbea-11e7-8a00-b5fa0a0b1fe7.JPG)